 In normal circumstances, the Board encourages shareholders to attend and participate at the Company's AGM.
 The Investment Manager usually provides a presentation at the meeting outlining the key investment issues that affect the Company and all shareholders have the opportunity to raise questions.
 Proxy voting figures for each resolution are announced to the meeting after voting on a show of hands and details are available on the Company's website.
-Shareholders will note from the Chairman's Statement that the arrangements for the 2020 AGM will differ from previous years due to the impact of COVID-19.
+Shareholders will note from the Chairman's Statement that the arrangements for the 2021 AGM are limited due to the impact of Covid-19.
+The Board requests that shareholders exercise their votes and submits any questions in advance.